 C4.
 A supporting statement by the dissertation supervisor(s).
 A separate statement submitted by the supervisor(s) directly to the University of Helsinki admissions service.

 Applicants can also submit other enclosures to demonstrate that they have the knowledge and skills required to complete a doctoral degree.
 The Administrative Procedure Act (434/2003) stipulates that applicants must be provided a reasonable period to supplement a deficient application.
 Applicants have two weeks to supplement a deficient application, such as a supporting statement by the supervisor(s).

-NOTE ALSO THAT all studies required for a second-cycle degree or equivalent education must be completed before the deadline for applications.
 Applicants for the right to complete a doctoral degree must enclose with their application a copy of their degree diploma and a transcript of studies or of other certificates with which they wish to demonstrate that they have the required knowledge and skills.
 The copies accompanying the application (incl. of the diploma) must be certified; however, certificates of language tests must be original certificates from the awarding institution.
 The other documents attached to the application must be in Finnish, Swedish or English, or a translation into one of these by an authorised translator that includes the translator’s signature and stamp.
 Copies of the degree diploma and the transcript of studies are sufficient if the degree that provides eligibility for postgraduate studies under section 37 of the Universities Act was completed at the University of Helsinki.
 Applicants must have the language proficiency specified in the University of Helsinki’s general admission guidelines.

 5. Submitting the application

 All applications must be submitted using the electronic application form.
 The required additional documents must be sent by post and must arrive by the end of the application period.
 Applications and additional documents sent by email are not accepted.
 Incomplete applications are not considered.

 The required additional documents should be sent to: